opentensor/TensorWiki/content/getting-started/wallets.md

 The [ss58 encoded](https://docs.substrate.io/reference/address-formats/#:~:text=case%20L%20(l)-,Address%20type,address%20bytes%20that%20follow%20it.&text=Simple%20account%2Faddress%2Fnetwork%20identifier,directly%20as%20such%20an%20identifier) strings shown above are compact representations of your public keys, use these as destinations for transfering TAO, for instance when using `btcli transfer`.

 ?> Be sure to store your mnemonics safely
-If someone has your mnemonic, they own your tao.
+If someone has your mnemonic, they own your TAO.
 If you lose the password to your wallet, or the access to the machine where the wallet is stored, you can always regenerate the coldkey using the mnemonic you saved from above.
 You can **not** retrieve the wallet with the password alone.

 If you need to regenerate your wallets, you can use the cli with your mnemonic.
 ```bash dark